RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ![cfd3d7](https://via.placeholder.com/30x30/cfd3d7/cfd3d7.jpg) | **Close: Not an Issue** | Questions and discussions resolved or moved to gitter/slack. [managed]
 ![cfd3d7](https://via.placeholder.com/30x30/cfd3d7/cfd3d7.jpg) | **Close: Will Not Fix** | Closed because we have decided not to address this (e.g. out of scope). [managed]

+Some observations:

+- You'll almost always want to add additional detail in the comments as to how the decision to close was arrived at.
+Liberally mention other people you consulted with (for example, "I spoke to @jeff and we agreed this affects very few users.") and other issues (super-common: "this is a duplicate of issue #XXXX").

+- One of the best ways to attract attention to an issue that you feel is unfairly ignored is to close it prematurely.

+- If there is (or should be) another `State: Scheduled` issue to fix a big problem, and fixing the big problem would also resolve this issue, we have a choice: we could address this issue (e.g. with a stop-gap solution, right now, while we wait for the big fix), or close this issue (i.e. decide to leave it broken).
+In the comments, reference the big picture issue (e.g. "This issue will be properly resolved when we address issue #XXXX."), and explain your intentions.
+For example, you might comment "We'll leave this broken until then," and label `Close: Will Not Fix`, or comment "In the meantime, we'll deploy the following stop-gap" and label this issue, say, `Priority 1: High`.

 ### Theme:

 There are some issues that affect multiple modules, or are related to a user story or workflow that touches multiple systems, and we use "theme" labels to identify them.
 This list is expected to grow.